Pacing Equilibrium in First-Price Auction Markets: First price Pacing Equilibria

 Within the feasible space, we are particularly interested in outcomes that are stable in some sense.
-Specifically, we are interested in solutions where no bidder is unnecessarily paced, which we call first-price pacing equilibria (\fppe).
+Specifically, we are interested in solutions where no bidder is unnecessarily paced, which we call first price pacing equilibria (\fppe).
+This captures that the platform does not want to pace an advertiser who is not spending the full budget.